-- 1. Applicants must follow instructions in both this NOFA and the online application.
-Failure to follow instructions will result in disqualification. - 2.
-The ESG application and all required attachments must be submitted to HCD through the eCivis Portal located at https://portal.ecivis.com/#/login.
-Applications must include all required information to be submitted.
+1. Applicants must follow instructions in both this NOFA and the online application.
+Failure to follow instructions will result in disqualification.

-- 3. The application was complete and received by the deadline. - 4.
-The Applicant is eligible as described in Section III(B) of this NOFA. - The CoC recommends the Applicant from the Service Area where the proposed Activity is located, as documented by the certification of approval from the CoC.
+- 2. The ESG application and all required attachments must be submitted to HCD through the eCivis Portal located at https://portal.ecivis.com/#/login.
+Applications must include all required information to be submitted. - 3.
+The application was complete and received by the deadline. - 4.
+The Applicant is eligible as described in Section III(B) of this NOFA. - The CoC recommends the Applicant from the Service Area where the proposed activity is located, as documented by the certification of approval from the CoC.
 Note: Single-county CoCs may recommend no more than two applications.
 Multicounty CoCs may recommend no more than three applications. - 6.
 The application includes a funding request of at least \$75,000, but not more than \$200,000. - 7.
-Proposed Activities are eligible pursuant to Section III Subsection B of this NOFA. - 8.
-Pursuant to 25 CCR 8401, Applicants must have adequate and documented site control for any application proposing an ES Activity. - 9.
-The application includes a certification of written standards for the proposed Activities adopted by the CoC, as described in Section VI of this NOFA. - 10.
+Proposed activities are eligible pursuant to Section III Subsection B of this NOFA. - 8.
+Pursuant to 25 CCR 8401, Applicants must have adequate and documented site control for any application proposing an ES activity. - 9.
+The application includes a certification of written standards for the proposed activities adopted by the CoC, as described in Section VI of this NOFA. - 10.
 The application includes a completed Authorizing Resolution (AR) approved by the Applicant's governing board.
 The AR designates a person or persons responsible for, and authorized to execute, all documents related to the application of ESG funds, ESG award, and submittal of funds requests.
 Please see the instructions for completing the AR, along with an AR form, on the ESG website.
 Failure to use the AR form provided by HCD will require execution of a corrected AR and may delay execution of HCD's Standard Agreement for ESG funds.
 If a governing body must prepare a separate resolution concurrently that conforms to its local standard, it may do so in addition to preparing the AR form provided by HCD.
 In the event the applicant's AR is not submitted by the application due date, then the entire application will be deemed untimely and thus automatically rejected in its entirety. - 11.
-Pursuant to 24 CFR Part 576.202 (a)(2) for private non-profit organizations proposing ES Activities, the application must include a Certification of Local Approval completed and signed by the city or county where the Activity is located. - 12.
+Pursuant to 24 CFR Part 576.202 (a)(2), for private non-profit organizations proposing ES activities, the application must include a Certification of Local Approval completed and signed by the city or county where the activity is located. - 12.
 For applications from private nonprofit-organizations, the application contains the organization's current bylaws and articles of incorporation. - 13.
+All Applicants must demonstrate to the satisfaction of the Department that they are in compliance with the financial management requirements of 2 CFR 200.
+The applicant must provide the Department with its most recent single audit (as submitted to the State Controller's Office), if applicable.
+If the applicant has any open single audit findings and does not have a plan or an agreement to remediate those findings, the Applicant will be deemed ineligible for funding through the state ESG program until the findings are resolved or a remediation plan or agreement is established.

-Pursuant to 24 CFR Part 576.201 Applicants must have identified dollar-for-dollar match for the federal ESG funding with funds from other public or private sources.
+14. Pursuant to 24 CFR Part 576.201, Applicants must have identified dollar-for-dollar match for the federal ESG funding with funds from other public or private sources.